CToews/hello-world/README.md

 # hello-world
-this is my firs repository
+this is my first repository

+i dont know what i am doing..

+time to embark on a new adventure.